mesosphere/playa-mesos/README.md

 ## Known Issues

-Mesos
-* Mesos executor is running all jobs as root

-Marathon Client
-* -u does not seem to support multiple args
-* -u does not support 302 redirects (as used by github release links)

-Jenkins Mesos Plugin
-* Jenkins Framework is requiring 2 CPU's, which is why the demo VM is configured with 4 CPU cores.

 General
 * The demo Virtual Machine uses an [INSECURE SSH KEYPAIR](https://github.com/mitchellh/vagrant/tree/master/keys)
 * Mesos `make check` fails non-deterministicly and is disabled
 * Java crashes regularly when running and build with Java 6
-* The Jenkins plugin was recently removed from the Mesos repo and the build process needs to be updated to work with the new location.
+* The Jenkins plugin was recently removed from the Mesos repo and the build process needs to be updated to work with the new location
-* Marathon builds are failing on the demo vm... even with this [recent fix](https://github.com/mesosphere/marathon/commit/26d2b8ceb6670bbd2bfd5578f47854373c4c7147) did not address all of the issues.
+* Marathon builds are failing on the demo vm... even with this [recent fix](https://github.com/mesosphere/marathon/commit/26d2b8ceb6670bbd2bfd5578f47854373c4c7147) did not address all of the issues
   Perhaps an asset permissions issue?
 * TCP ports `8080` and `5050` are forwarded to the VM and may conflict with existing listeners

+Mesos
+* Mesos executor is running all jobs as root (yup!! need to figure out how to properly configure this)

+Jenkins Mesos Plugin
+* Jenkins Framework is requiring 2 CPU's, which is why the demo VM is configured with 4 CPU cores.

+Marathon Client
+* -u does not seem to support multiple args
+* -u does not support 302 redirects (as used by github release links)

 ## TODO